ResponsiblyAI/learn/docs/2024-spring-bu-berkeley.md

 ## Final Project

 The teams will conduct an algorithmic audit of an AI system within a concrete context.
-The audit requires the integration of technological, legal and ethical perspectives on novel case-sutdies, values and sectors that are not covered in the course.
+The audit requires the integration of technological, legal and ethical perspectives on novel case-studies, values and sectors that are not covered in the course.

 ## Evaluation